 Learning Foundation Redesign.
 In Year 4, a taskforce was charged with evaluated SLCC's developmental education offerings and options for improving success rates and more timely completion of developmental education requirements.
-In the reporting year, the taskforce embarked upon a total redesign of the developmental Mathematics, English and Reading requirements and course structure.
-All preparation necessary for launching the college's new approach to Learning Foundations education was completed during the reporting year.
-New Learning Foundations courses are scheduled as offerings for the fall 2015 term.
+In Year 5, the taskforce embarked upon a total redesign of the developmental Mathematics, English and Reading requirements and course structure.
+In the reporting year new Learning Foundations courses were offered.
+MATH 0091, 0091 and 0092 were eliminated and replaced with MATH 0083 as the required learning foundation prerequisite for those not eligible for enrollment in College Algebra.
+As an alternative, MATH 0093 was offered to marginally qualified students as a co-requisite for the College Algebra course.
+ENGL 0091, ENGL 0092 and READ 0092 were also eliminated and replaced with ENGL 0083 as the required learning foundation prerequisite for those not eligible for enrollment in ENGL 1010, Rhetoric & Composition.